chr1st0scli/RainLisp/RainLisp/Docs/quick-start/pairs.md

 It's counter-intuitive how so many complex data structures can be built out of this simple one.
 One can build lists, queues, stacks, binary trees and more based on pairs, as we will see later in the advanced section.

-> The procedure names `cons`, `car` and `cdr` that handle pairs, might seem peculiar but they are the standard names used in LISP in general.
-The name `cons` stands for "*Construct*", `car` for "*Contents of Address part of Register'*" and `cdr` which is pronounced could-er, stands for "*Contents of Decrement part of Register*".
-You don't need to worry about this at all, it is just mentioned for historic purposes.

 ## Cons
 In order to create a pair, we can use the `cons` primitive procedure and supply the first and second constituent parts.